nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - Checks that the command contains `AddMeetingCommand.COMMAND_WORD`
 - `AddMeetingCommand` - Represents add meeting command executed by FAid

+  - Takes in a `String` as the description of the meeting to be added
   - Takes in an `Index` object to assign a meeting to a person at the specified index.
   - Takes in a `Meeting` object to assign to the specified person.
   - `AddMeetingCommand#execute()` ensures that the index specified is valid and does not add meeting if it clashes with existing meetings scheduled